sagemath/trac_to_gh/Issue 7158.md

 # Issue 7158: SageNB -- Set up challenge-response, such as a CAPTCHA, for account registration

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7158

 Original creator: mpatel